 The interior of a Roman city was generally urbanized according to the old Italic pattern which imposed two main roads: the cardo* (a north–south-oriented street) and the decumanus* (an east-west street) which should cross at right angles.
 In the crossing of these two main streets was built the Forum or main square often with arcades.
 The Forum included the basilica, the main temple, and shops surrounded it.
 The best known example of a Forum from a small Roman city is that of Pompeii.
 Usually at each end of the Forum was a triumphal arch serving as an entrance door to the great monumental plaza.
 Timgad, an African city founded by Trajan, has the best preserved remains of a Roman city after Pompeii.
 Besides the temple of the Forum, a Roman city used to have other temples dedicated to minor divinities: Pompeii had temples for Apollo, Isis, Mercury, and Aesculapius.

-The secondary streets were parallel to both via cardo and via decumanus thus giving the city’s layout a checkered appearance.
-This grid was also typical in the military camps that gave origin to many cities such as León, in Spain, and English cities whose names end in –cester a corruption for the Latin castra meaning buildings or plots of land reserved for or constructed to be used as a military defensive position.
+Secondary streets were parallel to both via cardo and via decumanus thus giving the city’s layout a checkered appearance.
+This grid was also typical in the military camps that gave origin to many cities such as León, in Spain, and English cities whose names end in –cester a corruption for the Latin castra* meaning buildings or plots of land reserved for or constructed to be used as a military defensive position.

 An indispensable element of a Roman provincial city was the amphitheater.
 Some amphitheater remains in the African provinces are colossal.
 There are also ruins of Roman amphitheaters in Nimes and Arles (Provence), Padua and Verona (Italy), Pola (Dalmatia), El-Djem (Africa)…

 Of all Roman amphitheaters conserved to this day, the one at Pompeii is undoubtedly the oldest; many inscriptions referring to him reveal that it was known with the name of espectaculo (entertainment).
 The shows played in a Roman amphitheater seemed much like our popular festivities of today but gigantically enlarged and emphasizing its brutal nature.
-Romans applauded bloodshed.
-The ferocity of the gladiatorial combats, enthusiastically celebrated by crowds, have its origin in the funerary games of the Etruscans.
+Ancient Romans applauded bloodshed.
+The ferocity of the gladiatorial combats, enthusiastically celebrated by the crowds, have their origin in the funerary games of the Etruscans.